 The MIHEIP Integrates interventions across the maternal-infant dyad promoting a holistic approach to care that encompasses health and wellbeing for both mom and baby, building off years of successful work across Michigan, and addressing the gaps which have persistently left behind the most vulnerable groups of women and infants across our state.

 During the last few years, many successes have improved the lives of mothers, infants and families in Michigan.
 Maternal infant health stakeholders work on expansive and diverse efforts statewide.
-The Mother Infant Health & Equity Improvement Plan: Year One Highlights - 2020 and Two Year Highlights - 2021 are intended to emphasize successes and acknowledge the invaluable commitment of stakeholders.
+The Mother Infant Health & Equity Improvement Plan: Yearly Highlights are intended to emphasize successes and acknowledge the invaluable commitment of stakeholders:

 While improvements have been realized, persistent challenges remain; mothers and babies are still dying from preventable causes.
 80-90 women die each year in Michigan during pregnancy, birth, or within one year of pregnancy.